Legewie-Lab/FUBP_kinetic_mdelling/Readme.md

 This repository provides MATLAB code for two different models of gene splicing: exon definition and intron definition.
-In exon definition, splicing occurs when specific sequences within exons are recognized by the spliceosome.
-In intron definition, splicing occurs when the spliceosome recognizes the junction between the intron and exon.

 The exon_definition_ode.m and intron_definition_ode.m files contain the differential equations for the respective models, while the solv_ode_exondef.m and solv_ode_introndef.m files solve the differential equations for each model.